 This finish varies with the type of raw wood it is applied to, the roughness of the wood, (rough wood absorbs the solution more readily) and the strength of the solution.
 Balsa and basswood will turn gray or dark brown (depending on the solution strength).
 Oak will blacken.

-The high acid level of the finish means this is not a recommended finish for high-quality miniature furniture or pieces for sealed display cabinets, but the acid effect can be sealed beneath a coat of matte acrylic varnish which will help keep it from affecting fabric and other items close to the acidic finish.
+The high acid level of the finish means this is not a recommended finish for high-quality miniature furniture or pieces for sealed display cabinets, but the acid effect can be sealed beneath a coat of matte acrylic varnish which will help keep it from affecting the fabric and other items close to the acidic finish.

 Depending on your application you could also try buffering sprays to neutralize the pH of the vinegar wood stain if you do not want to seal the finish.